hellojixian/freebsd10-sublime3-fix/README.md

 sudo ./sublime3-fix.sh
 ```

-After it get fixed, you can safety delete my script.
+After it get fixed, you can safety delete my script. but if you repeat run the script it would not mix up your system.

+# Enjoy coding!